aheirich/AMI2/doc/toplevel.md

 Telemetry data resides in a local store within a node.
 Computational results and control signals reside in a global store.
 Process heartbeats are monitored and failed processes are automatically restarted.
-The process stores all volatile state in the resilient stores so it can reload that state when it restarts.
+Every process stores its volatile state in the resilient stores so it can reload that state when it restarts.

-Each telemetry frame is processed by a different worker.
+Each event is processed by a different worker.
 Each cluster node supports multiple workers, typically one per core.
 The cluster can be scaled to support arbitrarily high data rates.

-A worker processes a telemetry frame by feeding the data to a computation graph which is a series of transformations.
+A worker processes an event by feeding the data to a computation graph which is a series of transformations.
 The computation graph is defined by the Graph Manager according to requests from clients.
 It is implemented as a python program that is assembled and optimized by the Graph Manager.
 The program can compute sums of data across frames.